libriscv/libriscv/README.md

 It's a drop-in sandbox.
 Perhaps you want someone to be able to execute C/C++ code on a website, safely?
 It can step through RISC-V programs line by line showing registers and memory locations.
 It also has some extra features that allow you to make function calls into the guest program.
 I think it's pretty cool stuff.

-## Multiprocessing

-There is multiprocessing support, but it is in its early stages.
-It is achieved by calling a (C/SYSV ABI) function on many machines, with differing CPU IDs.
-The input data to be processed should exist beforehand.
-It is not well tested, and potential page table races are not well understood.
-That said, it passes manual testing and there is a unit test for the basic cases.

 ## Dispatch modes